 Inspect and repair gatewell; dip net as needed.

 2.3.1.2.
-ESBS, Flow Vanes, and VBS.
+ESBS, Flow Vanes, and VBS. *In 2020, install screens by March 1 in at least the first three operational units in the priority order (Table LWG-5).

 After ESBSs are removed for winter maintenance, inspect for juvenile salmonid mortalities and all other incidental fish mortalities.
 Inspect ESBSs within a week after removal, or as soon as practical.
 All mortalities are to be counted, or otherwise estimated, for each ESBS and reported to CENWW-OD-T.